langchain-ai/langserve/README.md

 ## Pydantic

+LangServe>=0.3 fully supports Pydantic 2.

-LangServe provides support for Pydantic 2 with some limitations.
+If you're using an earlier version of LangServe (<= 0.2), then please note that support for Pydantic 2 has the following limitations:

 1. OpenAPI docs will not be generated for invoke/batch/stream/stream_log when using Pydantic V2.
 Fast API does not support [mixing pydantic v1 and v2 namespaces].
 To fix this, use `pip install pydantic==1.10.17`.